khonsulabs/bonsaidb-www/content/blog/2022-03-19-one-year-anniversary.md

 very far, but the thought process helped me appreciate and understand CouchDB's inner workings better.

-One day while working on [Cosmic Verge][comsicverge], it dawned on me: I had built a small wrapper around [Sled][sled] that made it feel like a higher-level database.
+One day while working on [Cosmic Verge][cosmicverge], it dawned on me: I had built a small wrapper around [Sled][sled] that made it feel like a higher-level database.
 What if I went further and built a CouchDB-like API atop Sled?